iot-for-all/iotc-edgemodule-vm-deploy/README.md

 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fiot-for-all%2Fiotc-edgemodule-vm-deploy%2Fmaster%2FedgeDeploy.json" target="_blank">
     <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png" /></a>

 This template can be used to quickly provide an IoT Edge device to host your module.
 When you don't have access to a network or a host device to use on your network you can use an Azure VM to simulate a host Edge device.
-This template will deploy and Azure VM with the latest IoT Edge runtime pre-installed and with your edge deployment pre-configured for DPS Symmetric Key Provisioning.
+This template will deploy an Azure VM with the latest IoT Edge runtime pre-installed and  pre-configured for DPS Symmetric Key Provisioning for your IoT Central Edge deployment.
 Simply provide your IoT Central Application `Scope Id`, `Device Id`, and `Device Key`.
-You can obtain these from your IoT Central Application.
+You can obtain these from your IoT Central Application to use in the template.

 ## Azure CLI command to deploy IoT Edge enabled VM with IoT Central edge module